 Dialogue on Death

-Adam Nell-Millard & James Soderholm
+Adam Nell-Millard & Dr. Soderholm

 ANM: Fear of dying is perhaps the most defining feature of the human psyche; humanity is seemingly in equal parts fascinated and terrified by the notion of death.
 This fascination, I would propose, is natural and somewhat unavoidable.
 Fear, however, is not.
 Deeply ingrained into human consciousness is a perhaps unnecessary apprehension; is it possible that this fear, deep and complex as it undoubtedly is, is merely the result of an incorrect application of human reasoning to our natural instincts?
 It is true, of course, that we possess the instinct to survive, but perhaps the image of dying as a profoundly frightening process is one painted by an incorrect conclusion, a misinterpretation of our predisposition to strive for survival.
 Were this not the case, were humanity not shaped by this fear, the makeup of society would surely be vastly different.
 One need only take a passing glance at the nature of the world’s major religions, all of which provide some way around the finality of death, and some way in which a positive existence can be achieved after dying, or modern medicinal practices, which strive to postpone the death of each individual regardless of the effect on quality of life, to see the impact of this fear.
 Of course this question is only hypothetical, fear of death will always be a major feature of the past, but perhaps not the future.
 Perhaps the next step in human intellectual development involves relinquishing this fear, and dealing with whatever impact, positive or negative, that this would have on the nature of society.